daffainfo/ctf-writeup/LA CTF 2023/college-tour/README.md

 > Welcome to UCLA!
 To explore the #1 public college, we have prepared a scavenger hunt for you to walk all around the beautiful campus.

 ## About the Challenge
-We have been given a website and we need to find 6 parts of the flag.
+We were given a website and we need to find 6 parts of the flag.
 Here is the preview of the website

 ![preview](images/preview.png)